 - You’d like Turo to make a final decision based on Turo policies

 - The guest would prefer to pay the processing and appraisal fees and have the claim be adjusted by our third-party claims administrator.
-The amounts of the fees and process differs per country where Turo is available.
+The amounts of the fees and process differ per country where Turo is available.
 Turo cannot help with damage claims outside of the US, certain provinces of Canada, Germany, and the UK

 Turo will not be able to help hosts and guests with the claim if neither party contacts Turo for assistance within the first 15 days after the scheduled trip end.
 If you have any concerns or want Turo to take over the claim, be sure to contact us promptly.